MDAnalysis/RotamerConvolveMD/README.rst

 Background
 ==========

-Site-directed spin labeling (SDSL) is a common technique to inverstigate structure and dynamics of macromolecular systems.
+Site-directed spin labeling (SDSL) is a common technique to investigate structure and dynamics of macromolecular systems.
 Covalentry attached spin labels are introduced to the system and induce electron spin resonance.
 Double electron electron spin resonance (DEER) is an EPR technique for